• Bush Beans • Pole Beans • Snap Beans • Shell Beans • Dry Beans • Filet Beans • Soybeans • Fava Beans • Lima Beans

 Wax beans are snap beans — bush or pole — with pods that are yellow in color, including those that are yellow variegated with purple, and with a matte or satiny finish and a faint waxiness to the texture.

-These are Asian native fresh shell and dry beans in the genus and species Glycine max.
-Soybeans are highly regarded worldwide for yield, protein, and oil content, and a multitude of uses — including green and dry cooking, flour, soy milk, tofu, soy sauce, and miso.
+These are fresh shell and dry beans of the native East Asian species Glycine max.
+Also known as soja beans and soyabeans, they are consumed worldwide and highly regarded for their yield, protein, and oil content, plus a multitude of uses — including green and dry cooking, flour, soy milk, tofu, soy sauce, and miso.
 Our selection is focused on early-maturing, vegetable types.

 Some Lesser-Known Bean Types